David Beckham will play his final game for the LA Galaxy at MLS Cup Final 2012, the club announced on Monday evening.

-"I've had an incredibly special time playing for the LA Galaxy, however, I wanted to experience one last challenge before the end of my playing career," Beckham said.
+"I've had an incredibly special time playing for the LA Galaxy, however, I wanted to experience one last challenge before the end of my playing career," Beckham said in a release.
 "I don't see this as the end of my relationship with the league as my ambition is to be part of the ownership structure in the future."

 “When David Beckham signed with the LA Galaxy in 2007, he set out to help grow MLS and the sport of soccer in North America,” MLS Commissioner Don Garber said.
 “There is no doubt that MLS is far more popular and important here and abroad than it was when he arrived.
 David has achieved great things on and off the field during his time with the Galaxy, and he will always be an important part of our history.
 We look forward to his continued involvement with the LA Galaxy and the League.”